MathieuGr02/mathieugr.github.io/_Machine-Learning/2024-04-27-Regression.md

 c_j \propto \mathbf{x}_{.,j} \mathbf{r}_{-j} \quad \text{with} \quad \mathbf{r}_{-j} = \mathbf{y} - X_{-j} \mathbf{w}_{-j}
 $$

 Because in linear regression, the $\mathbf{r}$ - residual is orthogonal to every input feature, the magnitude of $c_j$ indicates how relevant feature $j$ is, relative to all other features.
-The residual vectors represents the difference between the observed response values and the predicted values by the model. $\mathbf{r}_{-j}$ then represents the part of the response that is not explained by the remaining features, without $j$.
-The allignement of $\mathbf{x}_j \mathbf{r}_{-j}$ measures then the allignement between the two vectors.
+The residual vectors represents the difference between the observed response values and the predicted values by the model.
+Then $\mathbf{r}\_{-j}$ represents the part of the response that is not explained by the remaining features, without $j$.
+The allignement of $\mathbf{x}\_j \mathbf{r}\_{-j}$ measures then the allignement between the two vectors.
 If they are highly alligned then the dot product is large, indicating that the feature $j$ is capturing information that is not explained by the other features.
 If the dot product is small that both vectors are not really alligned, meaning $\mathbf{x}_j$ holds information which is already captured by the other features.
 This is because, if the doct prodcut is high, both vectors are closely alligned and the $\mathbf{x}$ points in the direction of the error, thus the part which the other features are unable to explain.
 For the lasso regression we get the subderivative of

 $$